Texas AG Sues Power Company Over Sky-High Bills During Winter Storm

 “Today, ERCOT took our members and have effectively shut down Griddy,” the company wrote, referencing the state grid operator.
 “On the same day when ERCOT announced that it had a $2.1 billion shortfall, it decided to take this action against only one company that represents a tiny fraction of the market and that shortfall.”

+In a statement, Griddy spokesperson Lauren Valdes said the company does not agree with the claims alleged in the complaint and plans to “vigorously defend against it.”

-Griddy did not immediately respond to a request for comment on the lawsuit, but in statements since the storm hit Texas, the company has defended its actions and suggested that it was not the one to blame for its customers massive bills.
+In earlier statements before Monday’s lawsuit, Griddy had suggested it was not the one to blame for its customers’ massive bills.

 “We know you are angry and so are we,” the company wrote in a blog post on February 18.
 “Pissed, in fact.”